adorsys/open-banking-gateway/docs/architecture/4a-aisListOfAccounts.md

 ### LoA-033 : FinTechApi.loadServiceSession
 Uses the given psu-id and service type to load a corresponding service session if the FinTech judges the request of the PSU is the repetition of an existing service request.
+__TODO CLARIFY USE__: We must clarify the use of the service session.
+Is there any service session?
+Or is it sufficient to just provide a service-session-id.
+What else could be stored in a service session?
+__TODO CLARIFY USE__: how do we check if there is an existing service session?

+### <a name="LoA-034"></a>LoA-034 : FinTechApi.loadPsuAuthData
+Load PsuUserData associated with psu-id@fintech.

 ### LoA-040 : TppBankingApi.listOfAccounts
 Forwards the PSU request to TPP.
 See [TppBankingApi.listOfAccounts](../../opba-banking-rest-api/src/main/resources/static/tpp_banking_api_ais.yml#/v1/banking/ais/accounts:).